 What are the git areas?

-Git is a well-known and widely-used distributed version control system.
-It keeps track of changes and performs numerous other functions.
-Adding, deleting, or modifying files in a repository are the procedures that must be performed step by step using git commands.
+Git is a well-known and widely used distributed version control system.
+It keeps track of changes and performs numerous other functions, such as adding, deleting, merging, and updating, etc. Adding, deleting, or modifying files in a repository requires step-by-step procedures using git commands.

-Each step is defined in git as an area.
-In this tutorial, we’ll discuss the various git areas and their associated meanings.
+Each Git operation moves the state to a specific area.
+This tutorial will discuss the various git areas and their associated meanings.

-Using git commands changes move from one area to another.
-The ultimate goal is to have all modifications in the repository.
-We will list all areas and the commands used to propagate changes between them.
-There are the following three areas git has for workflow.
+Using git commands, changes move from one area to another.
+The ultimate goal is to have all of them in the remote repository.
+We will describe all areas and the commands those propagating changes from one area to another.
+There are three areas in Git’s workflow.

 - Working Tree